chaoss/grimoirelab/docker-compose/README.md

 By default, it includes:

 - MariaDB running on port 3306
-- Redis running on port 6379
+- Valkey running on port 6379
 - OpenSearch running on port 9200
 - OpenSearch Dashboards running on port 5601